Where to Stay in Cape Town: Your Insider's Guide to Choosing the Best Area for Your Holiday

 Fun, beaches, sunsets, mountains, entertainment, adventures, relaxation and much, much more.
 Yes, your family can have it all if you know where to stay in Cape Town!

-Use the shortcut links above to jump to the most relevant sections.
+Use the shortcut links above to jump to the different sections.

 Luckily, as local accommodation specialists based in Camps Bay, Nox Rentals can help you make the right choice in choosing the best place to stay for your upcoming holiday based on your family’s unique needs.

 An overview of the various areas of Cape Town